fred-jiacong-bao/fred-jiacong-bao.github.io/index.md

 ## About Me

 Hi!
-I'm Fred(Jiacong) Bao(鲍嘉聪), a 3rd-year PhD student in Operations Management/Management Science at the Robert H. Smith School of Business, University of Maryland.
+I'm Fred(Jiacong) Bao(鲍嘉聪), a 4th-year PhD student in Operations Management/Management Science at the Robert H. Smith School of Business, University of Maryland.

-I conduct empirical research in social impact areas including child labor, organ transplantation, and other sustainability and healthcare challenges.
+I conduct empirical research in social impact areas, including child labor, organ transplantation, and other sustainability and healthcare challenges.

 I am advised by Dr. Michael C. Fu and Dr. Ashish Kabra.